| |

 Last light on the canyon from the setting sun is amazing, and it’s worth hanging out up here for a bit until after sunset.

 Psst!
-We have a whole guide dedicated to helping you find the perfect place to stay at Zion National Park – you can read it here
+We have a whole guide dedicated to helping you find the perfect place to stay at Zion National Park, whether you’re camping inside the park or looking for a nice hotel outside the park entrance.

 What to Do with More Time in Utah